hahn2014/pms-admin/README.md

 ### Step 3: Configure NAS Integration
 - Ensure your NAS server is accessible over the network.
 - Configure Plex Media Server on the NAS to allow API access for the "Play on Plex" feature.
-- Update the file paths in the application logic (JavaScript) to point to your NAS storage directories.

 ## Configuration

 ### Creating and Configuring the .env File
-The application requires a `.env` file to store sensitive configuration details, such as the TMDB API key and NAS server settings.
+The application requires a `.env` file to store sensitive configuration details, such as the TMDB API key, Media root paths and NAS server settings.

 1. **Create a `.env` File**:
    - In the project root directory, create a file named `.env`.
    - Example structure:
      ```
-     NODE_ENV=development
+     NODE_ENV=release
      MEDIA_ROOT=/usb/
      TMDB_API_KEY=your_tmdb_api_key_here
+     MONITORED_DRIVES=/dev/sda1,/dev/sdb1,/dev/sdc1
      NAS_SERVER_URL=http://your-nas-server-ip:port
      PLEX_API_URL=http://your-plex-server-ip:32400
      PLEX_API_TOKEN=your_plex_api_token
      ```

 2. **Obtain a TMDB API Key**:
-   - Sign up at https://www.themoviedb.org/ and create an API key.
+   - Sign up at [themoviedb.org](https://www.themoviedb.org/) and create an API key.
    - Copy the API key and add it to the `.env` file as `TMDB_API_KEY`.

 3. **NAS Server URL**:
-   - Set `NAS_SERVER_URL` to the IP address and port of your NAS server (e.g., `http://192.168.1.100:8080`).
+   - Set `NAS_SERVER_URL` to the IP address and port of your NAS server (e.g., `http://192.168.1.1:8080`).
    - Ensure the NAS server has an API or file system access enabled.

 4. **Plex API Configuration**:
-   - Obtain a Plex API token from your Plex Media Server (see Plex documentation for details).
+   - Obtain a Plex API token from your Plex Media Server ([see Plex documentation for details](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)).
    - Set `PLEX_API_URL` to your Plex server's address and `PLEX_API_TOKEN` to the token.

 5. **Secure the .env File**:
-   - Ensure the `.env` file is not publicly accessible by configuring your web server to deny access (e.g., add to `.htaccess` for Apache):
+   - Ensure the `.env` file is not publicly accessible by either having it hosted in the parent directory or configuring your web server to deny access (e.g., add to `.htaccess` for Apache):
      ```
      <Files .env>
          Order allow,deny